One day can bend your life...

 Dana has been "Auntie Dana" to Isaac his entire life.
 Her business background and extensive knowledge base has been invaluable to COFC.

 Amy has a passion for life and her energy is contagious.
-She has dedicated her time to countless organizations to help make this world a brighter place.
+She has dedicated her time to countless organizations and COFC is so lucky to have her on their board.

 "April and Isaac's strength, love, and hope during his treatment touched me deeply.
 That love has been carried forth by their entire family to everyone that has crossed their path through this journey.
 I am blessed to be a part of COFC and witness all of the families that are reached and given a smile, love and most of all hope!"